MBvisti/mortenvistisen/posts/practical-approach-to-structuring-go-apps.md

 Go ahead and create the above structure in your designated folder.

 Most go projects seem to be following a convention of having a *cmd* and a *pkg* directory.
-The *cmd* will be the entry point into the program and gives you the flexibility to interact with the program in several ways.
-The *pkg* directory will contain everything else:
+The *cmd* will be the entry point into the program and gives you the flexibility to interact with the program in several ways.  he *pkg* directory will contain everything else:
 - routes
 - database interactions
 - services etc.